 Note: Licensed Registered Nurses may gain contact hours (CEUs) for courses in this program.
 One academic credit equals 15 contact hours in New Hampshire.
 Please consult an advisor for more information.

-- Personal and Organizational Wellness Core – 12 credits
+- Personal and Organizational Wellness Component – 12 credits

 3Exploration of the evolving and emerging paradigms of holistic health and healing, and how the personal and organizational realms interconnect.
 In addition to examining the traditional wellness models, discussions will include concepts of mind, transpersonal psychology and energetics.
 Through an examination of personal and organizational contexts, students will explore ways to transform personal and work environments through mindfulness towards good intention, open mind and compassionate heart.